 A series of excellent youtube videos are produced by the foundation.
 Chris is explaining the work and status of the restoration.

 My skipper of the race boat called me.
 “Wanna crew for a guy taking a Catalina 30 from San Francisco to Seattle”.

 Sure, no problem.
 I’m between jobs and free for the next few weeks; some quiet sea time would be great.
 A sorta easy sail, despite up-hill the whole way, fighting wind and current, at least sailing far enough offshore to avoid traffic plus the water is warmer.
 Pretty sure we would be out of Loran C coverage.
 I just considered this another sail boat ride.
 Usual adventures forthcoming.

 Just spent the prior summer running up and down the coast chasing albacore.
-I was hot with the newish Loran C, (the sail boat did not have Loran A which had longer range) I could deal with that and take noon shots with my plastic sextant.
+The sail boat had the newish Loran C, but I planned to be far enough offshore to be out of Loran C range.
+I could deal with that and take noon shots with my plastic sextant.
 Just gotta go north to 48º -30′ ish latitude, turn East, (current set to South) and catch the path into Straits of Juan de Fuca.
 Avoid rocks and traffic.
-Then into my home town waters.
+Reconnect to Loran, then into my home town waters.

 Met the boat owner / captain at Saint Francis Yacht Club. (nice joint).
+Proposed my plan.
 Got the gig, leaving in a few days.

 Couple of ways out of SF bay, go straight or hug the north shore staying inside the “Potato Patch”.
 Both popular traffic zones.
 First sail 4 days west, afterwards, tack in during the day, tack out at night.
 After a boring trip reach xx latitude.
 If you see land, you are too close.
 There are really big rocks off shore all the way to the Straits.
 Plus avoid the 2-3 kt southern current that hugs the shore.